 The Municipal Court is dedicated to protecting the rights of all parties but shall assess a penalty which will deter the offender from similar conduct therefore acting in the best interest of the entire community.
 Each defendant, witness, attorney, complaining party, and officer is treated with equal respect.
-The maximum fine in Municipal Court is $750.00 and/or 60 days in jail.
+The maximum fine in Municipal Court is $750.00, unless otherwise determined by state law, and/or 60 days in jail.
 This does not include state mandated fees, court cost or possible

 The Presiding Municipal Judge is appointed by City Council and is responsible for the determination of an alleged violation of a municipal ordinance in an impartial and unbiased manner.

 The municipal court staff includes one Court Clerk, two Judicial Assistants II, and one Judicial Clerk.
 This division is responsible for recording of case dispositions, preparing writs, processes and other administrative support.
 This division gives receipts for all fines and fees payable to the court, deposits the funds with the Finance Department, prepares necessary fiscal reports as well as statistical reports.

 A citation, also referred to as ticket, is a legal document charging an individual with a violation of a municipal ordinance.
 Once a citation is issued, the individual receiving it is required to take certain action.